“I’m running out of sales training ideas,” the director of sales told me, a bit embarrassed.

 - Cheat sheet summaries

-- Training videos and webinars
+- Sales training videos and webinars

 In other words, not only do you get great sales training ideas, you also get the training material to go along with it!